 We understand that finding and booking the best travelling options can be difficult.
 Please contact our travel councellor Manon Eeken if you’d like to get some help with organising your transfers.
 Manon is a sailor and a travel agent with 25 years of experience.
 Contact her at

 email@example.com +31 23 5762105

 Would you rather contact a travel counsellor from your own country?
 Please look at www.travelcounsellors.com

 Don’t panic.
 We’ve drawn up a basic Kitlist to help you pack for your Journey.
 We also email this to you after your booking.

 Of course!
 Just bring your Seamen’s book with you and inform the captain (or mate).
 When you are in your port of disembarkation ask your captain to sign it off (including voyage details needed).

 When you set course on a Windseeker Journey, your official rank on board is that of trainee.
-A trainee is non-professional crewmember onboard a sail training vessel, sailing the vessel together with professional crewmembers.
+A trainee is non-professional crewmember onboard a Sail Training vessel, sailing the ship together with professional crewmembers.